ac27182/scala-programming/manning-notes.md

 > underscore notation

-> get into the habbit of looking for possible ways to generalize any explicit recursive functions if you write to process lsits
+> get into the habbit of looking for possible ways to generalize any explicit recursive functions if you write to process lists

+> associates to the right

+> be wary of loss of efficiency when composing list functions

 ```scala
 // variadic function syntax